Introduction

 The application can control all administrative and consumer-based features of BLE device, such as performing the firmware upgrade, syncing time and date, changing the theme of a wearable, or music settings for an audio device.

-In this blog series, we will learn how to build a mobile application that will connect to a specific Bluetooth device and perform various operations in sync with it.
+In this blog series, we will learn how to build a mobile application that will connect to a specific BLE device and perform various operations in sync with it.
 In the first tutorial, we will be setting up our Bluetooth package and OS-level permissions.
 We will also get the Bluetooth permissions from the user and constantly keep an eye on the devices’ Bluetooth state.
 We will also implement the functionality of turning the device’s Bluetooth on or off directly from the mobile application for the Android operating system!

 This tutorial is divided into multiple parts.
 In part 1 of our tutorial, we will work on the front-end application.
 The front-end application will be developed on the Flutter Framework for iOS and Android platforms.
+Flutter offers a robust and versatile framework for developing cross-platform mobile applications that can connect with and manage BLE devices efficiently.

 In the future, we may require back-end services that can be developed using Node.js for the web APIs and Cosmos DB hosted on either Azure or AWS (Amazon Web Services) platforms.